I-joist

 If you want to learn more, please visit our website XINFUSHI.

-An I-joist has two main parts, the web and flange.
-The web is sandwiched between a top and bottom flange, creating the "I" shape.
-The flange can be made from laminated veneer lumber or solid wood finger-jointed together for ultimate strength.
-It is grooved on one side to receive the web.
-The web is typically made from plywood, laminated veneer lumber, or oriented strand board.
-After sizing the webs and flanges, they are assembled with water-resistant glue by pressing the web into the top and bottom flange.
-After assembly, the I-joist is end-trimmed and heat-cured or left at room temperature to reach approximately equilibrium moisture content.
-Sizes vary according to the I-joist's intended load and span.
-Depths can range from 9+14 to 24 inches (230610 mm) and reach up to 80 feet (24 m) in length, although 40 to 42 feet (1213 m) is more common.
-The intended use for an I-joist is for floor and roof joists, wall studs, and roof rafters in both residential and commercial construction.[1]
+An I-joist consists of two main components: the web and the flange.
+The web sits between a top and bottom flange, forming the signature "I" shape.
+The flange may be constructed from laminated veneer lumber or solid wood that undergoes finger-jointing to ensure maximum strength.
+Typically, the web is composed of materials like plywood, laminated veneer lumber, or oriented strand board.
+During manufacturing, both the flanges and web are bonded using water-resistant adhesive under high pressure.
+After assembly, the I-joist is end-trimmed and either heat-cured or allowed to cure at room temperature to reach optimal moisture content.
+The dimensions vary based on the intended load and span, with depths ranging from 9+1/4 to 24 inches and lengths that can reach 80 feet.
+However, lengths of 40 to 42 feet are more typical.
+These versatile I-joists are utilized in floor construction, wall framing, and roofing in both residential and commercial projects.

 Installation